archanpatkar/Saral/README.md

 # JISP
 ### A Lisp like Language which uses S - Expressions
-### Its Syntax is in JSON, it can be used as a Compilation Target Language.
+### Its Syntax is in JSON, it can be used as a Compilation Target Language or Intermediate Representation (IR).

 ## Example
 ```